 UPPER SCHOOL COURSES

-Students encounter characters caught in the struggle to be good, some in conflict with external forces, others with their own grim impulses.
-To imagine and evaluate such predicaments, students examine crisis scenes, those carefully crafted episodes in which characters are driven to make difficult choices.
+Students encounter characters caught in the struggle to be good while in conflict with external forces and their own passionate impulses.
+To imagine and evaluate such predicaments, students examine crux scenes—carefully crafted episodes in which characters are driven to make difficult choices.
 In the process, students refine their vocabulary of human motives, mental and emotional states, and ethics as they find themselves increasingly called upon to make aware and responsible choices of their own.
-Readings may include Antigone, Macbeth, Frankenstein, The Adventures of Huckleberry Finn, 1984, The Prime of Miss Jean Brodie, as well as more recent works and selected short stories and poems.
+Readings include a variety of voices across time and cultures, such as Frankenstein, Twelfth Night, The Handmaid’s Tale, Salvage the Bones, and selected short stories and poems.
 The writing program practices and refines analytical skills learned in the seventh through ninth grades.
 Students become more independent in discovering, developing, and defending their interpretations in persuasive essays.
-In addition, a study of language builds on students' knowledge of grammatical concepts so that they may become more aware of their stylistic options as writers.
+In addition, a study of language builds on students’ knowledge of grammatical concepts so that they may become more aware of their stylistic options as writers.

 English III: The Living American Odyssey

 English III Honors: American Studies

 As an English honors class, American Studies aims for a high level of interpretive insight based on the careful examination of literary texts.
 Unlike the Living America course, American Studies explores the historical and cultural contexts of great works from our national literature.
 Assignments include readings that stress these contexts, opening up distinctive avenues for discussion and interpretation.
 American Studies is intended for strong analytical thinkers, and works are chosen to pose unique reading and conceptual challenges.
 In addition to American classics, students read contemporary works that seek to reimagine American history and culture.
 Recent course texts have included Nathaniel Hawthorne’s The Scarlet Letter, Toni Morrison’s Beloved, F. Scott Fitzgerald’s The Great Gatsby, William Faulkner’s As I Lay Dying, Victor LaValle’s The Ballad of Black Tom, Justin Torres’s We the Animals, Steph Cha’s Your House Will Pay, Chang-rae Lee’s On Such a Full Sea, and Jesmyn Ward’s Sing, Unburied, Sing.